Here are some facts to clear up some of the most common questions around PrEP.

 The price of PrEP has come down - a lot.
 Historically PrEP was only available as Truvada, a branded drug that costs $1,000+ per month.
 Fortunately, Health Canada approved the generic form of PrEP in 2016.

-While some mild side effects are common with PrEP, they are most often temporary.
+While some mild side effects can occur with PrEP, they are most often temporary.
 These side effects could include headaches, nausea, abdominal discomfort, and other GI issues.
 Rarely, the medications in PrEP can cause reversible kidney issues - one of the reasons we check your blood every three months.
-Fortunately, over 90% of people get used to the medication and are able to continue without any issues or side effects.
+Fortunately, less than 10% of people experience any side effects, and the majority of patients can continue without any issues or side effects.

 The fear of side effects shouldn’t hold you back from trying PrEP.
 Regular check-ups with your provider will ensure that you are doing well while on PrEP, and that any side effects are managed.

 There are a ton of different reasons to go on PrEP, and all of them are okay!